aasaam/geonames-postgis/README.md

   </p>
 </div>

-This database is pure latest stable version of postgres/postgis (14), that process data from [geonames.org](https://www.geonames.org/) and process countries, administrator code and geo names that featureClass is administrator area or population place.
+This database use stable version of `postgis/postgis:14-3.1-alpine`, that process data from [geonames.org](https://www.geonames.org/) and process countries, administrator code and geo names that featureClass is administrator area or population place.

-Database will update schedule every week.
+Database will automatic update using github action schedule.

 ## Database structure